BentengWu77/BentengWu77.github.io/awards.md

 2. **Outstanding Youth Contribution Award for Technological Innovation in Circular Economy**, The Nonferrous Metals Society of China, 2023

-3. **Chinese Goverment Award for Outstanding Self-financed Students Abroad** (Ranked 1st in Category A, Ireland Region), China Scholarship Council, 2022
+3. **Chinese Government Award for Outstanding Self-financed Students Abroad** (Ranked 1st in Category A, Ireland Region), China Scholarship Council, 2022